Karim Mammadbeyov: Early life

-Karim Mammadbeyov was born in the village of Yersi in the historical region of Tabasaran to an ethnic Azeri family of Mammad Huseyn Mammadbeyov, an office clerk, and his wife Seyid-Qayabika.
+Karim Mammadbeyov was born in the village of Yersi, within the Kaitag-Tabasaran District to an ethnic Azerbaijani family of Mammad Huseyn Mammadbeyov, an office clerk, and his wife Seyid-Qayabika.

-In 1915, while attending a Realschule in Derbent, Karim Mammadbeyov began attending revolutionary lectures and joined the Communist Party (at the time called the Russian Social Democratic Workers' Party) in April 1917.
+In 1915, while attending a real school in Derbent, Karim Mammadbeyov began attending revolutionary lectures and joined the Russian Social Democratic Labour Party in April 1917.
 In September 1917, he commenced his undergraduate studies at the University of Kazan, but the events following the October Revolution forced him to go back to Dagestan in early 1918.
-He actively participated in the events held by the Hummat party.
-After the British occupation of Dagestani ports, Mammadbeyov was delegated to Astrakhan to work with local Muslim labourers.
+He actively participated in the events held by the Muslim Social Democratic Party party.
+After the British occupation of Dagestani ports during the Dagestan Campaign, Mammadbeyov was delegated to Astrakhan to work with local Muslim labourers.
 He participated in active fighting in Dagestan until February 1919, when his was disbanded to due heavy losses to typhus.
 He received the Order of the Red Banner in 1922.